Suvink/uniacc/README.md

 ## Disclaimer

-UniAcc is a product designed and developed by Team G5X.
+UniAcc is a product designed and developed by Team SemiColon;

 Team Members:
 <ul>